ryansemple/EmailInput/README.md

 ## Introduction

-Thank you for checking out my app submission.
-There's a few things to note about it:
+A few notes about this project:

 •This app was bootstrapped with Create React App ([Link](https://github.com/facebook/create-react-app)).